 git branch [name]

-~$ git branch test ~$ git branch * master test
+~$ git branch test ~$ git branch * main test

 By default the created branch is not active (it does not have *)